 Provincetown, Massachusetts

-Another great destination, located along Cape Cod National Seashore, is Provincetown Massachusetts.
-The drive should take around five and a half hours, depending on traffic conditions.
+One of the gayest towns in the USA!
+Provincetown, MA, is another great destination located along Cape Cod National Seashore.
+The drive should take around five hours, depending on traffic conditions.
 However, the last hour or so will provide wonderful views as you near Provincetown.
 Once there, enjoy a day at the beach or visit the Pilgrim Monument.

 LONG ISLAND GETAWAYS FROM NYC